u0-blip/Kaggle-comp/README.md

 But the accuracy is not as high as I was hoping to achieve.
 So I used more information including the daily testing amount.
 <image src='https://github.com/u0-blip/Kaggle-comp/blob/master/covid_predict/Figure_1.png?raw=true'>
-As can be seen in the graph, the accuracy of the prediction is dramatically increased.
-This demonstrated that testing is an important factor in the number of case detected.
+However, the resulting MSE increased from 65307.62 to 105680.79 I hypothesis this is due to the fact that the number of testing is in non-linear relationship with the new cases and thus cannot be modelled simplily as ARMA process.